Rabih Geha, MD

 Sharmin was born and raised in Iran before moving to the Bay Area.
 After graduating from UC Berkeley, she attended UCSF medical school.
-She is currently a third year Internal Medicine resident at UCSF and will be one of the inpatient chief residents next year.
+She is currently a chief resident at UCSF.
 After residency, Sharmin is planning to be a hospitalist and to pursue a career in medical education.
 Her interests include clinical reasoning and curriculum design.

 Sharmin is an avid tennis and soccer fan and loves traveling and spending time with family and friends.
 She knows every episode of Friends by heart, thinks there is never a bad time to drink coffee and she’s a big fan of a good laugh.

 Arsalan was born in Iran and moved to Atlanta, Georgia as a young child.
 He loves to travel and considers himself a global citizen.
-He earned a BS/MS in Biology from Emory University and graduated from the Medical College of Georgia.
-He is currently a 3rd year resident in Internal Medicine at Johns Hopkins Hospital
+After graduating from Emory University, he attended the Medical College of Georgia and completed internal medicine residency at Johns Hopkins Hospital.

-He is pursuing a career in medical education and enjoys working with medical students and interns in helping them find their passions.
-His primary interests include clinical reasoning, delivery of medical education, health disparities, physician burnout, and medical innovations.
+He spends his time attending on inpatient team, staffing resident clinic, and working as the global health track director.
+He enjoys working with medical students and interns to help them discover their passions.
+His primary interests include clinical reasoning, global health, and medical innovations.

-He enjoys listening to hip-hop, drinking tea, meeting new people, and having lively discussions with friends.
+He enjoys listening to hip-hop, drinking tea, and having lively discussions with friends.
 He dislikes ticking clocks, the idea of skipping leg day, and how much air is in a bag of potato chips.

 Reza was born in Tehran, and grew up mostly in Pittsburgh.
 He graduated from the University of Pittsburgh School of Medicine and completed internal medicine residency at UCSF.